AltspaceVR/AltspaceSDK-wiki/Feature-Requests.md

+* Support for basic per-texel alpha on mesh when texture has alpha channel.
 * Ability to see more debug info from altspace (which objects are in the hierarchy, do they have anything displayed, what things are actually loaded).
 * Ability to hide an object after loading it (maybe by adding Object3D.visible to data serialized by AltRenderer)
 * Events triggered when user Enters/Leaves/Moves within the enclosure, along with position (e.g. camera position).